lt468/CS50w_Commerce/README.md

 For information about the course, check out the [official course page](https://cs50.harvard.edu/web/2020/).

+---
+Most, if not all, the CSS formatting is taken from the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
+---

 ## Project Specification

 Complete the implementation of your auction site.
 You must fulfill the following requirements: